ThrillStays

 Kenting: Surfing and Diving Taiwan’s Southern Tip

 Diving: Taiwan’s coral reefs are significantly less visited than comparable sites in the Philippines or Indonesia, meaning reef health is often superior.
-Operators in Kenting offer day dives from NT$1,200–$2,000 ($40–$65) including equipment.
+Operators in Kenting offer day dives from NT$1,200 to $2,000 ($40 to $65) including equipment.
 PADI courses available.
+For a global comparison of coral reef diving destinations, see our scuba diving spots guide.

-Surfing: Nanwan receives consistent swell from November through March, peaking in January–February.
-Local operators (Surf Kenting, Nanwan Surf Shop) offer board rental ($15/day) and lessons ($40–$60 for 2-hour lesson with board).
+Surfing: Nanwan receives consistent swell from November through March, peaking in January and February.
+Local operators offer board rental ($15/day) and lessons ($40 to $60 for 2-hour session with board).

 Yehliu Geopark and North Coast